joaomsimoes/Complaints-Analysis-with-Python/README.md

 # Scrapper-PortaldaQueixa

-scrappes the title and complaints from the Portal da Queixa website and saves it to a csv file
+scrappes the title complaint and complaints from the Portal da Queixa website and saves it to a csv file

 ## Installation